CaptMD-11/VStats/README.md

 The VStats library is condensed into a JAR file, which can be located in this project.
 That way, users can import VStats into their Java projects.

+<i>A Python3 version of this projects is currently being developed</i>

 <center><a href="https://captmd-11.github.io/blog/statscalculator/" target="_blank">Download VStats JAR</a></center>

 ## Importing into Projects